8 real-life Scranton, Pennsylvania, locations featured in ‘The Office’

 Photo: Amanda Adler

 Enter my home on any given day and you’re sure to see The Office playing on my TV.
-The final episode aired 10 years ago, but many fans of the series remain dedicated to rewatching it on repeat.
+The final episode aired many years ago, but most fans of the series remain dedicated to rewatching it on repeat.
 With new generations of viewers discovering the hilarity of the Dunder Mifflin crew on streaming services, interest and fervor in the show is as strong as ever, drawing visitors to make a pilgrimage to Scranton, Pennsylvania.

 Though The Office was mainly filmed in California, the writers took inspiration from many real-life places throughout the Electric City, and the town’s businesses have embraced the claim to fame.
 Here are eight stops in Lackawanna County where fans can live out their own paper salesperson fantasies.